bonfire-networks/bonfire-app/docs/HACKING.md

 ### Configuration

+- The first thing to do is choosing what flavour of Bonfire you want to hack on (the default is `classic`), as each flavour has its own config.

+For example if you want to run the `coordination` flavour:

+`export FLAVOUR=coordination`

-- Run this command to initialise some default config (.env files which won't be checked into git):
+- Once you've picked a flavour, run this command to initialise some default config (.env files which won't be checked into git):

 `make pre-config`

-- Edit the config (especially the secrets) in these files:
+- Edit the config (especially the secrets) for the current flavour in these files:
   - `config/dev/secrets.env`
   - `config/dev/public.env`